LBuchananCates/single-page-design-portfolio/README.md

 3. Logic required to restart photo slider from first photo and last photo

 Proud of my use of CSS grid.
 Was very fun to use for layout of the hero section; also learned how to use gap for easier spacing, rather than depending on margin and padding as seen in `.portfolio`.
+Also, got to work with transition property under `.carousel__container img`

 ```css
 .solutions {